-We read a report from Equifax to find that answer (and yes, we see the irony in Equifax helping us out).
+We read a report from Equifax to find that answer.
 Synthetic identity fraud is possible for the following reasons:

 - Data.
 There is a lot of data that fraudsters can use to create synthetic IDs.
 They (theoretically) have unlimited access if they know where to look.

 - There are real SSNs within this data pool.
 Some can be bought in the Dark Web while others can be created until fraudsters find a unique number to use.